gogins/python-abx/README.md

    identified X correctly just by accident.
 It may take a dozen or so trials to obtain high confidence in your results.
-If you never do obtain a low probability of a false positive, then you should probably conclude that you just can't hear aby difference between the files.
+If you never do obtain a low probability of a false positive, then you should probably conclude that you just can't hear any difference between the files.

 The user may set a segment of the soundfiles for comparison.
 Click the Start button to set the beginning of the segment, and click the End button to set